 Wait mode also can be exited by a reset or break.
 A break interrupt during wait mode sets the SIM break stop/wait bit, SBSW, in the SIM break status register (SBSR).
-If the COP disable bit, COPD, in the configuration (CONFIG, \$001F) register is logic 0, then the computer operating properly module (COP) is enabled and remains active in wait mode.
+If the COP disable bit, COPD, in the mask option register (MOR \$001F) is logic 0, then the computer operating properly module (COP) is enabled and remains active in wait mode.